zanedr/front-end-submissions-public/1606/final-assessment/kyle-misencik.md

 Progression/Completion

-    3: Developer to implement solutions at the speed of a junior developer.
+    3: Developer is able to implement solutions at the speed of a junior developer.

 Workflow